TL;DR

 Maintain Continuity: Review routing rules regularly.
 As your team and product evolve, your loop focuses may need to shift too.

 Why it matters: Well-routed feedback turns into immediate action.
 Misrouted feedback becomes noise that slows down your customer satisfaction scores and weakens your response system.
+Tools that incorporate sentiment analysis can automatically flag urgent issues and route them with higher priority.

-3. Enable Real-Time Visibility with Smart Dashboards
+Step 3: Enable Real-Time Visibility with Smart Dashboards

 Your inner loop should feel less like a dashboard and more like a live command center.
 Feedback doesn't belong in a spreadsheet—it belongs in front of the people who can change outcomes now.